HallerPatrick/BabyLM-2024/README.md

 # Submission for the BabyLM 2024 Shared Task

 > [!IMPORTANT]
+> We are happy to announce that our paper got published at the CoNLL 2024 Shared Task!
+(Proceedings still in progress)

+> [!IMPORTANT]
 > Training pipeline and further evaluation logic cleanup is still WIP

 # Benchmark Results